-There are no concentrations but students are free to choose twelve hours of 9000-level seminars, 8000-level seminars or reading colloquium as electives.
-EDSR93XX Mentored Reading Colloquium is a specialized study in the student's focus area according to their major.
-EDMN83XX Integrated Mentorship is completed under the supervision of the guidance committee chair course and aligns with the student's vocational or ministry context.
-CESR93XX Supervised Reading Colloquium: Specialized Study in Focus Area with Faculty Advisor may be substituted for EDSR930X Mentored Reading Colloquium.
+There are no concentrations, but students are free to choose twelve hours of 9000-level seminars, 8000-level seminars or reading seminars as electives.
+EDSR93XX Mentored Reading is a specialized study in the student's focus area according to their major.
+EDMN83XX Integrated Mentorship is completed under the supervision of the faculty supervisor course and aligns with the student's vocational or ministry context.